top of page

 • 5 min read

-Synthetic data is information that is artificially generated by computers rather than real-world events.
-The goal is to reproduce the patterns, relationships, and statistical properties of an original dataset without revealing any personal or sensitive information.
-For example, a synthetic dataset of patient records might demonstrate realistic correlations between symptoms and diagnoses, but none of the entries represent real individuals.
+Synthetic data is information generated by computers rather than obtained from real-world events.
+The primary aim is to mimic the patterns, relationships, and statistical properties of an actual dataset.
+This is achieved without exposing personal or sensitive information.
+For instance, synthetic patient records may display realistic correlations between symptoms and diagnoses, but none of these entries represent actual individuals.

 Key Benefits of Synthetic Data

-Synthetic data offers numerous advantages, contributing to its growing adoption across various research fields.
+Synthetic data provides numerous advantages, which contribute to its increasing acceptance in various research fields.

-• Cost Reduction is another key advantage, as gathering and preparing real-world datasets can often be a time-consuming and costly process.
-It often involves conducting surveys, running experiments, or purchasing data from third-party sources.
-Once a synthetic data generation pipeline is set up, typically involving a combination of software tools that generate realistic, artificial data, this new data can be produced at a lower cost and easily expanded to meet growing needs.
+Another major advantage is cost reduction.
+Collecting and preparing real-world datasets often involves time-consuming and expensive processes, including conducting surveys, performing experiments, or purchasing data from third-party sources.
+Setting up a synthetic data generation pipeline typically requires a mixture of software tools that create realistic artificial data.
+Once established, this data can be produced at a lower cost and easily expanded to meet increasing demands.

 Challenges of Synthetic Data

-While synthetic data offers many advantages, it also comes with important challenges and limitations that researchers must carefully consider:
+While synthetic data has many advantages, it also presents important challenges and limitations that researchers must consider carefully.

-• Overfitting Risk occurs when models trained on synthetic data perform extremely well on that data but struggle to generalize to real-world inputs.
-This can happen if the synthetic data generator introduces its own biases or patterns that a model then learns too specifically.
+A prominent challenge is the risk of overfitting.
+This occurs when models trained on synthetic data perform exceptionally well on that dataset but struggle to generalize to real-world inputs.
+Such a situation can arise if the synthetic data generator injects its own biases or patterns, which the model then learns too specifically.

-• Privacy Concerns are often overlooked, with many assuming that synthetic data is automatically safe to share.
-In reality, privacy is only guaranteed if the data is generated properly.
-If a generative model is poorly trained or overfits to the original data, synthetic records may identify real identities.
+Privacy concerns often go unnoticed.
+Many mistakenly assume that synthetic data is automatically safe to share.
+However, real privacy is only guaranteed if the data is generated properly.
+If a generative model is inadequately trained or overfits to the original data, synthetic records may inadvertently reveal real identities.

-• Regulatory Uncertainty remains a challenge, as synthetic data is still part of an emerging field where formal standards and regulations are still being developed.
-In fields like clinical trials or FDA approval processes, results based solely on synthetic data are not always accepted.
-As a result, researchers may face uncertainty over whether conclusions derived from synthetic data are accurate.
+Regulatory uncertainty is another significant challenge in the emerging field of synthetic data.
+Formal standards and regulations are still under development.
+For example, in clinical trials or FDA approval processes, results based solely on synthetic data may not always be acceptable.
+Therefore, researchers might face uncertainty about whether their conclusions are accurate.

-• Technical Complexity is a common barrier, as developing a generative model that produces realistic data can be technically demanding and may require significant resources, including a steep upfront investment.
-Training Generative Adversarial Networks (GANs) or similar models can pose a technical challenge and usually requires tuning by an expert to produce realistic outputs.
+The technical complexity of developing a generative model that produces realistic data can be substantial.
+This endeavor often necessitates significant resources and involves a steep upfront investment.
+For instance, training Generative Adversarial Networks (GANs) or similar models can present technical challenges and typically requires expert tuning to yield realistic outputs.

 Ethical Considerations

-In addition to technical challenges, ethical concerns also have a significant role in the responsible application of synthetic data.
-Researchers and organizations should be concerned with the following:
+In addition to technical challenges, ethical concerns play a crucial role in the responsible application of synthetic data.
+Professionals should focus on the following areas:

-• Transparency is ethically important when working with synthetic data.
-Researchers should clearly communicate when synthetic data is being used and how it was generated.
-Stakeholders, whether other scientists, patients whose data was used to create a model, or the public, should not be misled into thinking synthetic data results are based on real observations when they are not.
+Ethical transparency is vital when employing synthetic data.
+Researchers should communicate clearly when synthetic data is in use and outline how it was generated.
+Stakeholders, including other scientists, patients whose data contributed to the model, and the public, must not be misled into believing that synthetic data results are based on real observations when they are not.

-• Reproducibility can be strengthened through synthetic data, which simplifies data sharing across research teams.
-However, this benefit depends on whether the data is made accessible.
-When public sharing isn’t possible, creators should still provide access to legitimate researchers through agreements, similar to real data protocols, but with fewer privacy constraints.
+Reproducibility can be facilitated through synthetic data, as it simplifies data sharing across research teams.
+However, this benefit is contingent on data accessibility.
+When public sharing isn't feasible, creators should provide access to legitimate researchers through agreements, similar to protocols used for real data, but with fewer privacy constraints.

-• Bias Mitigation is a key ethical consideration when working with synthetic data.
-Since one can generate more diverse data to balance out skewed real-world samples.
-On the other hand, if the process isn’t carefully managed, the data can perpetuate or even amplify biases present in the original data.
-Ethically, data scientists should audit synthetic datasets for representativeness.
+Bias mitigation remains a crucial ethical consideration.
+Researchers can produce more diverse synthetic data to correct skewed real-world samples.
+Conversely, if not managed carefully, the generation process might perpetuate or amplify existing biases within the original data.
+Thus, it is essential for data scientists to audit synthetic datasets for representativeness.

-Where Synthetic Data Works Best and Where It Doesn’t
+Where Synthetic Data Excels and Where Caution Is Advisable

 Recommended Use Cases

-• Autonomous systems require simulated edge-case scenarios that are not easily captured in real-world data.
+• Autonomous Systems: Useful for simulating edge-case scenarios not easily captured in real-world data.

-• Financial services for testing models without exposing sensitive client information.
+• Financial Services: Testing models without exposing sensitive client information.

-• Education and social sciences, where strict data protection laws limit access to real datasets.
+• Education and Social Sciences: Particularly advantageous where strict data protection laws limit real dataset access.

 Examples Where Caution Is Needed

-• Regulatory submissions, such as clinical trials, where synthetic data is not accepted as standalone evidence.
+• Regulatory Submissions: In contexts such as clinical trials, synthetic data is often not accepted as standalone evidence.

-• Safety-critical environments (e.g., aviation, medical devices), where validated real-world data is required.
+• Safety-Critical Environments: Such as aviation or medical devices, where validated real-world data is essential.

-• Legal and audit contexts, where only original records are considered valid for compliance.
+• Legal and Audit Contexts: Only original records are typically considered valid for compliance in these situations.

 Managing Synthetic Data Responsibly with myLaminin

-Research data management platforms play a key role in enabling the responsible use of synthetic data.
+Research data management platforms play a crucial role in enabling the responsible use of synthetic data.

-2. Compliance Automation helps streamline steps that would otherwise be cumbersome in the research process.
-For instance, a data-sharing agreement or NDA is needed before sharing any data, real or synthetic, between institutions. myLaminin streamlines this by automating the request and receipt of data-sharing agreements and consent forms through the platform.
+Compliance automation streamlines steps that could otherwise be cumbersome in research processes.
+For instance, data-sharing agreements or NDAs are often required before sharing any data, be it real or synthetic, between institutions. myLaminin simplifies this by automating the request and receipt of necessary data-sharing agreements and consent forms through the platform.

-3. Collaboration and Versioning are key strengths of synthetic data, especially when supported by the right platform.
-Instead of sending datasets over email or download links, myLaminin allows researchers to “publish” datasets to a secure portal where collaborators can access them.
-If a dataset is updated or a new synthetic version is generated, the platform can version it and notify all users.
+Collaboration and versioning are among the key strengths of synthetic data, particularly when supported by the right platform.
+Rather than emailing datasets or sharing download links, myLaminin allows researchers to "publish" datasets to a secure portal.
+Collaborators can access these datasets conveniently.
+If a dataset is updated, the platform can version it and notify all users.

-4. Audit Trails and Traceability are essential when working with synthetic data. myLaminin addresses this by leveraging blockchain to create immutable audit logs.
-One can trace how a synthetic dataset was created, from which source data and when it was created.
-If any issues arise, for example, showing compliance with HIPAA or GDPR in case of inquiries, having this trace allows quick investigations and can demonstrate that proper procedures were followed.
+Establishing audit trails and ensuring traceability are critical when managing synthetic data. myLaminin employs blockchain technology to create immutable audit logs.
+This allows tracing back how a synthetic dataset was created, including details about the source data and creation timestamp.
+If any issues arise, such as demonstrating compliance with HIPAA or GDPR, this trace enables swift investigations and showcases that the proper procedures were followed.

 Addressing GDPR and the 'Right to Be Forgotten'

-A common question about synthetic data and compliance is whether it can meet laws like the General Data Protection Regulation’s (GDPR) “right to be forgotten,” also known as the "right to erasure".
-In some cases, synthetic data can help with this, especially when it is created in a way that completely separates it from any identifiable source records.
+A pressing question regarding synthetic data is whether it aligns with laws like the General Data Protection Regulation’s (GDPR) "right to be forgotten," also referred to as the "right to erasure."
+In some instances, synthetic data can facilitate compliance, especially when created in a manner that entirely dissociates it from identifiable source records.

-However, synthetic data cannot be considered a definitive replacement for formal anonymization.
-To be exempt from the EU’s GDPR regulations, the synthetic data must be created so that re-identification is impossible.
-If there is a possibility that the synthetic data could be traced back to a specific individual, it may still be subject to GDPR requirements.
+Nevertheless, synthetic data cannot definitively replace formal anonymization.
+To qualify for exemption from EU GDPR regulations, synthetic data must be generated so that re-identification remains impossible.
+If there exists any chance that the synthetic data can be traced back to a specific individual, it may still be subject to GDPR requirements.

 Conclusion

-Platforms like myLaminin give researchers the tools they need to manage synthetic data responsibly.
-That includes keeping data secure, tracking how it's used, and helping meet compliance requirements.
-Looking ahead, research is likely to take a hybrid approach using both real and synthetic data, where each is most effective.
+Platforms such as myLaminin empower researchers with tools to manage synthetic data responsibly.
+This includes maintaining data security, tracking its usage, and assisting in compliance with regulations.
+Moving forward, it is likely that research will take a hybrid approach, employing both real and synthetic data in contexts where each proves most effective.

 References